 Video:The previous III version of the Rush Pro Trainer Kite

-The newer IV version is the only one we sell, but this video is still does an excellent job of explaining the Rush Pros features.
+The newer V version and some of the older version IV are the only ones we sell, but this video is still does an excellent job of explaining the Rush Pros features.

 The kiter demonstrates use a "ground-stake" to secure the safety leash.
 A long screw-driver or a plastic tent-stake will do the same job.
 Rather than a stake, you can also but a bit of weight on the trailing edge (back) of the kite to hold it down as your setting up.
 A few handfuls of Sand or Dirt work perfect!